UniMath/agda-unimath/src/foundation/computational-identity-types.lagda.md

 ### The computational identity types are equivalent to the standard identity types

-This equivalence preserves the groupoid structure of the computational identity types and moreover preserves the reflexivity witnesses judgmentally.
+This equivalence preserves the groupoid structure of the computational identity types and moreover preserves the reflexivity elements judgmentally.

 ```agda
 module _